Got a question?

 Are the David Sleeps apartments centrally located and near public transport, shopping, etc.?

 All our apartments are located close to public transport, supermarkets, local open-air markets, bakeries, green-grocers, butchers, etc.

 What does the rental price include?

 The rental price is what we call ‘all-inclusive’.
 This means there are no additional cleaning fees, garbage fees, taxes, etc.

 Are the Paris neighborhoods safe?

 Paris neighborhoods are some of the safest in the world.
 Personally I would not think twice about venturing out for a walk in central Paris, regardless of the hour.
-Unfortunately recent events, press home the point that you need to be aware of your surrounding regardless of where you might be.
+Remember Paris is a big cosmopolitan city, you need to be aware of your surroundings regardless of where you might be.

 What are the check-in and check-out times?

 Check-out time is 10h00 (10am).
 Check-in time is 15h00 (3pm).
 We will always take your bags at 10h00, even though the apartment might not be ready for immediately occupancy.

 We personally meet you at your apartment, give you a tour explaining how everything works, answer your questions and give you the keys.